+We are using a interim uniform policy currently.
+You can find full details here: Behaviour & Uniform.
+You will be given a full half term before the standard uniform policy is reinstated.
 The uniform that students at The Boulevard Academy wear consists of a black blazer embroidered with The Boulevard Academy logo, a black and white striped tie which must be worn at all times, plain black trousers or a black classic style skirt, a plain white long or short sleeved shirt/blouse, white, grey or black socks, and sensible black shoes.
-You can find more information on the behaviour & uniform section of our website.

 What are the rules on mobile phones?

 Your child may bring a mobile telephone to the Academy but their use is not permitted at any time whilst on the premises- devices must remained switched off in the students’ bag at all times.
 The Academy insurance does not cover loss, damage or theft of personal digital devices.
 Mobile telephones will be confiscated if students are seen to be using them (or if they are heard during class) and placed in the main office to be collected at the end of the day by the student or parent/carer.